 The plumbing industry faces continuous pressure from an increasing number of challenges.
 Codes continue to evolve, presenting stricter requirements for system designers and installing contractors.
 Materials, tools, software and their features constantly improve, making engineers and contractors evaluate what’s right for their business and their customers every day.
-Building science is advancing more rapidly than ever before, demanding creative solutions during the design and construction processes.
+Building science is advancing more rapidly than ever, demanding creative solutions during the design and construction processes.
 Industry standards continue to be introduced and revised, which raises the bar for system performance and material requirements.
 One outstanding example of this is ASHRAE 188[P], the first official standard to address Legionella in building water systems.
 This standard should cause plumbing engineers, installers and facility operators to seriously think about the potential of their system to promote microbial growth.
 A myriad of potential solutions have been introduced to the market aimed at controlling or eliminating pathogens from plumbing systems.
 These solutions range from on-site disinfection systems, like copper-silver ionization systems and chlorine dioxide generators, to hyperchlorination and thermal disinfection.
 One solution designers should not overlook is taking steps to reduce the risk of microbial growth in the first place.
 Sound system design should acknowledge the importance of minimizing microbial growth and focus effort on reducing colonization, not just treating a bacterial problem once it’s established and detected.

 Two strategies that have been show to be effective at minimizing microbial colonization in plumbing supply systems are keeping the water temperature outside the Legionella growth range and maintaining flow.